kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 # Concepts
-Many of the concepts are borrowed from MoqTransport so I'm not going to rehash them here.
+Many of the concepts are borrowed from MoqTransport so I'm not going to fully rehash them here.
 A future draft will.

 ## Object Model